th2-net/th2-docs/content/common/modules/codec.md

 #### Split on 'publish' pins
 For example, you have got a big source data stream, and you want to split them into some pins via session alias.
 You can declare multiple pins with attributes `['decoder_out', 'parsed', 'publish']` and filters instead of a common pin, or in addition to it.
-Every decoded messages will be directed to all declared pins and will be sent to MQ only if it passes the filter.
+Every decoded message will be directed to all declared pins and will be sent to MQ only if it passes the filter.

 ```yaml
 apiVersion: th2.exactpro.com/v1